-We experienced a bit of a challenge on our road trip north as we maneuvered our way through and around LA, we saw a plume-like cloud as the backdrop of the city on our journey northward.
+We encountered a few road blocks on our road trip heading north passing through and around Los Angeles.
+The firestorm of 2018 was happening all around us as we saw a plume-like cloud at the backdrop of the city on our journey northward.

-It felt a little eerie witnessing this as all these fires reminded us of our experiences dealing with fires and evacuations back in 2014.
-We also experienced massive fires in San Diego in 2007, as well as evacuating during the 2014 San Marcos fires which were burning almost literally in our backyards.
+Witnessing all these fires reminded us of our dealing with fires and evacuations back in 2014.
+We also experienced massive fires in San Diego in 2007.
+As well as evacuating during the 2014 San Marcos fires which were burning literally in our backyards.
 Here are a few photos.

 Sequoia National Park

 We arrived at Sequoia National Park early enough in the day to enjoy most of the park.
 Well, at least the parts that were not closed due to the winter season.
 We continued our path into the park on The Generals highway.
 This 80 year old roadway is included as part of the overall park experience.

 We encountered road construction delays as we went through the entrance.
 We were told there was up to a 2 hour delay but we made it in time, where only 40 minutes remained until traffic would be allowed through.

 Currently, as of November 2018, repairs are being done on the highway to handle a larger number of vehicles.
 We spent some time at the Foothills Visitors Center and enjoyed a little break as we waited.

 Take a look at our journey through the park as we share some of the highlights and points of interest of Sequoia.